Spolaa/freedom-template/DOCUMENTATION.md

 - full screen bottom: ```<div class="loader-section section-bottom"></div>```

 The transaction of background is defined by js (/assets/js/main.js).
 In document ready there is a *setTimeout* after 3s (3000) that add class *loaded* to body.

+## 2. Cookie banner

+A banner for cookie privacy policy normative.
+In the *div-banner*